iboard/apm/README.md

 # APM – The Agile Project Manager

-## Reasons for this project
+## Reasons why this project was started

-  - Jira sux in some ways.
+  - Jira sux
-  - I need to do some fun stuff
+  - I'm on vacation and I need to do some fun stuff
-  - I need practicing in Elixir and Phoenix
+  - Practicing with Elixir and Phoenix

 ## Prerequisites

-  - Erlang and Elixir is installed – see [Elixir Homepage](http://elixir-lang.org)
+  - Erlang and Elixir is installed – see [Elixir-Getting Started][]
+  - Basic knowledge of [Elixir][] and [Phoenix][]
+  - Basic knowledge about what '[Umbrella][]' means in Elixir

-## Subdirectories
+## Project Structure and Subdirectories

 ### ./elixir